 COMM 2200 (Public Speaking)

-The goal of the humanities and/or fine arts requirement is to enhance the understanding of students who, as citizens and educated members of their communities, need to know and appreciate their own human cultural heritage and its development in a historical and global context.
-Also, through study of humanities and/or fine arts, students will develop an understanding of the present as informed by the past.
+The goal of the arts and humanities requirement is to enhance the understanding of students who, as citizens and educated members of their communities, need to know and appreciate their own human cultural heritage and its development in a historical and global context.
+Also, through study of the arts and humanities, students will develop an understanding of the present as informed by the past.

 AREN 2310 (Architectural History)*